pressmind/ib3-integration-kit/README.md

 ```

 In the example_files folder in this repo you can find the file layout_example.html to use it as a starting point for your custom integration file.

+### Please make sure that all images and included stylesheets/javascript resources in your custom layout are delivered via https and that an Access-Control-Allow-Origin header is sent for these resources.